-This course has been called "Kinesiology at Work" for two reasons: 1) It will "put to work" much of your undergraduate knowledge-base to this point, as you 2) apply it to the study of people at work.
+This course has been called "Kinesiology at Work" for two reasons: 1) It will "put to work" much of your undergraduate knowledge-base to this point, as you 2) apply it to the study of people at work (or returning to work).
 Within a framework of common occupational tasks, we will discuss and apply basic ergonomic and biomechanical principles as they apply to their assessment and design.
-Other topics to be covered include Physical Demands Analysis, Functional Abilities Evaluations and employee education strategies.
+Other topics to be covered include Physical Demands Analysis, Functional Abilities Evaluations, employee education strategies, occupational health and safety and case management.